 Buying a car in Saudi Arabia

 Brand-wise, Toyota is the leader of the Saudi Arabian car market with an extensive network of dealerships.
 Because of this, maintenance for Toyota vehicles is significantly easier and less expensive compared to other cars.
 With that said, American vehicles come in as a close second and are also quite popular with expats.
-Note that most cars run on petrol and Diesel options are quite rare.
-Electric cars, on the other hand, would be very hard to come across.
+Note that most cars run on petrol, and Diesel options are quite rare.
+While hybrid vehicles are more and more commonly seen, fully electric cars, on the other hand, are still a rare occurence.

 The majority of expats who move to Saudi Arabia do so on a work contract, which often includes transportation in the form of a personal vehicle with a driver.
-If this option is available to you, we strongly suggest that you take it — it will make things much easier on your part as driving in a foreign new city is never easy.
+If this option is available to you, we strongly suggest that you take it—it will make things much easier on your part as driving in a foreign city is never easy.

 However, if transportation is not part of your contract, buying or renting a car would be the next best thing.